-Join Miss Heather on our Southbury Library Youth Services Facebook page as we explore some of our favorite chapter books on Friday afternoons.
+Join Miss Heather on our Southbury Library Youth Services Facebook page as we explore some of our favorite chapter books each Friday afternoon (except for Friday, April 2 when the library will be closed).
 Catch us live or watch it later!
 No Facebook account required to view.
 Find out more on our website here.

-Food Explorers: Southwest Taquitos (Ages 7 and Up and Their Families)
+Food Explorers: Strawberry Crumb Bars (Ages 7 and Up and Their Families)

-Join Katie, Registered Dietitian from Food Explorers and learn how to make Southwest Taquitos.
+Join Miss Carla, Registered Dietitian from Food Explorers, and learn how to make Strawberry Crumb Bars!
 This class will be conducted using Zoom.
 Find out the ingredients list and register on our website here.

 Join Miss Heather for an afternoon of science fun.
-This month we're exploring the science of colors and flowers while making a beautiful craft.
+This month we're exploring clouds and rain with a weather experiment - all in one jar!
 Tune in to our Southbury Library Youth Services Facebook page at 4:00pm to catch us live or watch later!
 No Facebook account required to view.
 Find more, including the ingredients list to follow along at home, on our website here!

-Miss Katie will share bee themed stories as we make Minecraft inspired square bees!
-Pick up your craft packet anytime after Friday, May 14 during open library hours.
+Miss Katie will share gardening themed stories as we make a recycled planter and learn how to plant care for seeds.
+Pick up your craft packet anytime after Friday, April 23 during open library hours.
 Find out more or register on our website here.

 Special Events for Teens: